 London Craft Week

 Shitsurindo has been making Echizen lacquerware for eight generations.
 Traditionally used to decorate and protect objects and utensils, Urushi can be applied using a number of different techniques.
-A contemporary take on the craft including a bicycle frame and new designs from Rin & Co is being showcased at tokyobike for LCW.
+A contemporary take on the craft including a bicycle frame and new designs from Rin & Co was showcased at tokyobike for LCW.

 Urushi is the natural resin collected from the lacquer tree, a plant native only to Asia.
 Refined into a coating and adhesive material, urushi has been used in Japan since the ancient Jomon period, 10,000 years ago.

 Much like the process of an oyster creating a pearl, when the lacquer tree is cut or damaged, it secretes resin to heal and protect itself.
 The lacquer trees must be carefully raised and nurtured for 10 to 15 years to mature, and even then only about 200 grams of resin can be collected.
 It is thus a natural resource of great scarcity and value.
 From these trees the lacquer tapper slowly collects the resin over a period of about 5 months.